Design history · 2010s contemporary practice

 Sagmeister & Walsh studio identity (2012) — photographic identity showing both partners in unposed emotional states.
 The first major public marker of Walsh’s working approach; a deliberate rejection of neutral studio-identity conventions.

 40 Days of Dating (2013) — online project with Timothy Goodman combining dating, journaling and illustration.
 Over 5 million unique visitors in its first year; Warner Brothers film option (rights subsequently lapsed).
-The first major example of design-led content going platform-native before the term existed.
+One of the first design-led content projects to go fully platform-native.

 Ladies, Wine & Design (2016–present) — global mentorship network in 250+ cities.
 Not a design project in the conventional sense, but widely cited as Walsh’s most structurally important contribution to the profession.

 &Walsh studio identity (2019) — identity for Walsh’s solo studio.
-Deliberately exuberant, personality-forward, with hand-drawn typographic elements — the most widely-copied studio identity of the 2019–2022 period.
+Deliberately exuberant, personality-forward, with hand-drawn typographic elements — widely referenced across studio and conference-identity work in the years that followed.

 Iconic works